 May 17, 2013

-Story 6/10: I have to say, Angel Beats' story was alright, but it leaves anyone who watches it with a lot of unanswered questions.
+Story - 6/10: I have to say, Angel Beats' story was alright, but it leaves anyone who watches it with a lot of unanswered questions.
 Like, why was Kanade there in the afterlife before Otonashi was?
 Who exactly was that guy in the computer room where Yurippe shot the place up?
 How did Kanade come across the database that gave her supernatural powers and why exactly did such a database exist in the first place?
 Why was the NPC nonsense relevant?
-What were those shadow creatures?
-And I'm assuming the musical lunch time distraction was merely to promote the actual band?
-Etc...
+What was with those shadow creatures that suddenly spawned simply because "love" sprouted in that world?
+How did Naoi obtain hypnotic abilities?
+How come Otonashi's memory loss wasn't further explained?
+And I'm assuming the musical lunch time distraction was merely to promote the actual real life band?
+Etc, etc...
 There's probably more, but I'll leave it at that.

 However, I did in fact like the dramatic backstory of some of the characters, especially Otonashi's.
 I've seen the anime a couple of times and his backstory seriously gets me every time.

 I think the strangest part about the show is the fact that it starts off being a silly, over-the-top comedy and then suddenly becomes a dramatic, heartwarming story about letting go of negative lingering emotions and passing on.
 It was executed just a tad poorly and left many questions, but it was still heartwarming nonetheless, and I suppose that gives it justice.